| 09:30~12:00 |

 - 2. Sungwoo Um: Treating AI Teachers Virtuously

-- 3. Hyeoncheol Kim: The Direction of Education in the AI Era
+- 3. Hyeoncheol Kim: Education in the Age of AI: Towards Human–AI Coexistence

-- 4. Wonjoong Kim: The Necessity of Changing the Education Paradigm and Establishing a Humanities-Based Talent Profile in the Era of AI Transformation
+- 4. Wonjoong Kim: The necessity of changing the educational paradigm and the establishment of humanistic talent in the era of the AI transformation

 |